 I was fortunate to experience the dance in another variation while I was in Tokushima in Shikoku, very famous for its “Awa Odori” which simply proceeds in a straight line through the streets of the town.

-The Bon dance tradition is said to have started in the later years of the Muromachi period as a public entertainment.
-In the course of time, the original religious meaning has faded, and the dance has become associated with summer festivities.
+The Bon dance tradition is said to have started in the later years of the Muromachi period (1333 – 1573) as public entertainment.
+Over the course of time, the original religious meaning has faded, and the dance has become associated more with summer festivities.

 As we walked towards the Kobe Tower, the sun was starting to set behind the tall buildings.
 The lights on the tower were slowly being turned on.
 Far away on the other side of the pier, we could see Kawasaki Shipyard.